domeniczz/domeniczz/README.md

 ### 👨‍💻 About Me:

-I'm a self-taught passionate Back-End developer from China
+I'm a full-stack developer from China

-- I am a College student majored in Communication Enginnering.
+- I did my bachelor's in communication engineering and my master's in machine learning.
 - Love building platforms and learning new techniques.
 - Exploring Technical Content Writing.
 - I read tech blogs and articles, solve Leetcode problems in my spare time.
-- Always actively searching for opportunities.

 ---